giamandi/steps-in-selenium/README.md

 seleniumeasy.com/test is providing various functionalities, from simple checkboxes and dropdowns to progress bars and alerts.
 It's content is structured as a tree menu.

 As a testing approach:
-* an elements class will be created for each page (marked in italics below);
+* an elements class will be created for each page (marked in italic below);
 * a test class will be created for each category (marked in bold below);
 * multiple elements classes will be used in their test classes corresponding categories.